trans-travel/trans-travel/us/ky.md

    people under 18 has passed and became law.
-However, this law is currently (as of June 28, 2023) [blocked from enforcement](https://drive.google.com/file/d/1WyXw6IIbMcXZECv8SuaxQMkhTS_3kQyP/view), so it cannot be used to stop care.
+However, this law is currently (as of June 28, 2023) [blocked from enforcement](https://drive.google.com/file/d/1WyXw6IIbMcXZECv8SuaxQMkhTS_3kQyP/view), at least where blockers and hormone therapy are concerned, so it cannot be used to stop care.
  * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the law applies only to medical providers.